 - You don't have to think about it every day, or every time you have sex, so it doesn't interrupt or affect your sex life.

-- Sterilisation can be performed at any time during the menstrual cycle.
+- Sterilisation can be carried out at any stage of the menstrual cycle.
 It won't affect hormone levels.

 - You'll still have periods after being sterilised.